cyface/docker-saltstack/README.md

 [The Salt Remote Execution Tutorial](https://docs.saltstack.com/en/latest/topics/tutorials/modules.html) has some quick examples of the comamnds you can run from the master.

 Note: you will see log messages like : "Could not determine init system from command line" - those are just because salt is running in the foreground and not from an auto-startup.

+The salt-master is set up to accept all minions that try to connect.
+Since the network that the salt-master sees is only the docker-compose network, this means that only minions within this docker-compose service network will be able to connect (and not random other minions external to docker).